-- The prospective monitoring process, whether through direct monitoring and evaluation by the PIC or through reports to the PIC by a Committee or an identified individual responsible for monitoring an aspect of consumer care; - 2.
-Formal written or informal verbal communication to the PIC from a staff member or consumer; - 3.
-Observations made by Committee members during the course of their extra-committee activities: - 4.
+1. The prospective monitoring process, whether through direct monitoring and evaluation by the PIC or through reports to the PIC

+- 2. Formal written or informal verbal communication to the PIC from a staff member or consumer: - 3.
+Observations made by Committee members during the course of their extra-committee activities; - 4.
 Consumer complaints or grievances; - 5.
 Individual or aggregate reviews of consumer care monitoring; - 6.
 Annual staff performance and/or competency evaluations; - 7.
 Reports and/or audits of external monitoring bodies; or - 8.
-A retrospective review of minutes and reports of the PIC or Committees as necessary.
-Databases that G/CC utilizes on an ongoing, routine basis include:
+A retrospective review of minutes and reports of the PIC or Committees